1907 Vintage Postcard

-Branchville, South Carolina is said to be the oldest railroad junction in the world.
-Also, route of the first scheduled train in the United States, which operated between Charleston, Branchville, Blackville, Aiken and Hamburg, South Carolina...initial run December 25, 1833.
-Later operating across the Savannah River at Hamburg into Augusta, Georgia.
-Also, line constructed from Branchville to Columbia, SC, making Branchville the first junction point in the world.
+According to the railroad museum plaque, a line constructed from Branchville to Columbia, South Carolina made Branchville the first junction point in the world.
+It was the route of the first scheduled train in the United States, which operated between Charleston, Branchville, Blackville, Aiken and Hamburg, South Carolina...initial run December 25, 1833.
+It later operated across the Savannah River at Hamburg into Augusta, Georgia.

 More Branchville Views - October 2000